Debaser 2015 Eau de Parfum

 Bottle Design Kavi Moltz

 Debaser (Eau de Parfum) is a popular perfume by D.S. & Durga for women and men and was released in 2015.
 The scent is green-fresh.
-It is still available to purchase.
+It is still in production.

 Main accords